Visual Arts (ART)

 ART 420.
 Special Studies In Sculpture.
 4 Hours.

 Advanced studies in sculpture.
 Special projects to develop technical knowledge and style.
 Proposals are required, along with a journal.
 Course Information: May be repeated with approval.
-Prerequisite: ART 341 or equivalent.
+Prerequisites: ART 341 or equivalent.

 ART 422.
 Contemporary Drawing.
 4 Hours.

 Exploration of a variety of approaches to drawing, both traditional and nontraditional.
 Transition course using various techniques and materials and applying them to problems of contemporary expression.
-Course Information: Prerequisite: Previous drawing courses.
+Course Information: Prerequisites: Previous drawing courses.

 ART 431.
 ECCE: Symbolist Movement in Europe: 1850 - 1920.
 4 Hours.